ScarfaceMLO/CODEWALKER-IMPROVED/README.md

 - New selection method
 - System inspired by Codex By Dexyfex
 - Better precision and clearer visual feedback
+- You can use either the old or new selection method.
+Simply change the mode in the Selection tab, Entity = old selection method, Entity precision = new method
 ---

 ## Tools